HippoPlayer/HippoPlayer/src/plugin_api/messages.md

 ## hippo_playlist_select_song (notifcation)

-Selects a song from the playlist and starts playing ito
+Selects a song from the playlist and starts playing

 ```
   [index]   - int (The entry in the playlist, this is used as an opimization so that entry is tried first when selecting a track and it must match the name, otherwise the name is searched for)